hanhanwu/Hanhan_Data_Science_Practice/README.md

   * data set: PCA_train.csv, PCA_test.csv
   * Why using One Hot encoding to convert categorical data into numerical data and only choose the top N columns after using PCA is right
     * CrossValidated Answer: http://stats.stackexchange.com/questions/209711/why-convert-categorical-data-into-numerical-using-one-hot-encoding
     * Now I think, this question can be seperated into 2 parts.
-First of all, you have to convert categorical data into numerical data for PCA, with one-hot encoding, you will be able to get more info from the data.
+First of all, you have to convert categorical data into numerical data for PCA, <b>with one-hot encoding, you will be able to get more info from the data</b>.
 For example, one column has 100 records, among them there are 10 records as "ice-cream" while 90 records as "mochi", with this data, some algorithms will be influenced by the majority of the values ("mochi" here) and may lose accuracy.
 With one-hot encoding, now you generate 2 dummy columns from this 1 column, column_icecream with 1 and 0 to mark whether it's icecream or not, and column_mochi, it gives your model better chance to consider each categorical value in the original column.
-Secondly, after onehot encoding, you will generate many more columns. with dimensional reduction method PCA, it only selects principle components (the drawback is, it changed your data and made it non-interpretable, may loose some info) which will represent the major info from the original data, could make your model faster and even getting higher accuracy
+Secondly, after onehot encoding, you will generate many more columns.
+With dimensional reduction method PCA, it only selects principle components (the drawback is, it changed your data and made it non-interpretable, may lose some info) which will represent the major info from the original data, could make your model faster and even getting higher accuracy

 * PCA (Principle Component Analysis) - Python Version
   * Python code: https://github.com/hanhanwu/Hanhan_Data_Science_Practice/blob/master/PCA_practice.py
   * data set: PCA_combi.csv
 * Make Sense PCA
-  * How to inperprete the plots
-  * How to use PCA for feature selection
+  * PCA helps you figure out which linear combinations of these variables matter the most.
   * Python code: https://github.com/hanhanwu/Hanhan_Data_Science_Practice/blob/master/make_sense_dimension_reduction.ipynb
+    * How to inperprete the plots.
+    * How to use PCA for feature selection.

 * PLS (Partial Least Squares) - R Version
   * R code: https://github.com/hanhanwu/Hanhan_Data_Science_Practice/blob/master/PLS_practice.R